rachelrondon/wedding-website/README.md

-This is a wedding website that I designed and built [catharineandsean.com] (http://www.catharineandsean.com/)
+This is a wedding website that I designed and built [catharineandsean] (http://www.catharineandsean.com/)

 ## Technologies